sjbiaga/kittens/nat-3-trampoline/README.md

 ```

 In this last case, the return value of `apply` is also the direct result, while `fMap` instead of compiling, it invokes
-`M.flatMap` which is encoded as direct function application - hence, this translation is not stack safe.
+`M.flatMap` which is encoded as direct function application - hence, this translation is _not stack safe_.

 It is even possible to translate into _the same_ language, by giving a typeclass instance of `Monad` for `Trampoline`: